ihtnc/ava-ghcopilot-workshop-ato/exercise/javascript/tank-game/challenge.md

 > Hint: Before asking Copilot, highlight the entire contents of the `tankgame.js` file.
 Then start writing you questions in the chat.

-> Remember: If you don't get the response you were expecting, try rephrasing the question or breaking it down into smaller questions.
-Iterate, iterate, iterate!
+> Remember: If you don't get the response you were expecting, try rephrasing your prompt.
+Use specific instructions to achieve one thing at a time, then iterate, iterate, iterate!

 Here are you challenges: